Humanoid-Robots-as-Edu-Assistants/.github/profile/README.md

 ### :family_man_man_girl_boy: About
 In our laboratory our student assistants and PhD students develop applications for the humanoid robots :robot: **Pepper** and **Nao**.<br>
 These programs are tested with students and then integrated and used in higher education. :speech_balloon: <br>
-We currently have **9 completed applications** and some libraries with our own animations or code, that we would like to share with you.
-We hope to <br>
+We currently have **9 completed applications** and some libraries with our own animations or code, that we would like to share with you.<br>
-be able to build up or be part of a broader, well-connected community, which works with these and other social robots as teaching and learning assistants.<br>
+We hope to be able to build up or be part of a broader, well-connected community, which works with these and other social robots<br>
+as teaching and learning assistants.<br>
 Here you can find out more about the [BHT KOM-LAB](https://labor.bht-berlin.de/kom/). :smiley:
 <br>